cgpalmer/ms4/README.md

 ## Data Integration

 Throughout this project, I have Postgres and JSON files to store data.
 I have also used Whitenoise to hold my static file, as Heroku doesn't support file uploads.

-Explain why white noise
+I chose Whitenoise as an option for my project but I am aware that in production, you would normally pay for a cloud service such as AWS to allow for scaling.

 Please find my [database table schema](static/files/data_integration/database_schema_tables.pdf) and my [database schema diagram](static/files/data_integration/database_schema_diagram.png) at their respective links.